Projected exponential methods for stiff dynamical low-rank approximation problems

 As we can see from Lemma \ref{lemma: expansion of the projected flow}, the remainder terms $\Delta_{ni}$ and $\delta_{n+1}$ are unchanged, and therefore the Butcher table \ref{eq: exponential Runge table} for the coefficients is still valid.
 The \textit{projected exponential Runge} scheme iterates

 This method has a good balance of numerical accuracy (order) and computational efficiency (cost per step).
 Even though the scheme~\eqref{eq: proj exp Runge} requires evaluating a $\varphi_2$ function, its computation is still manageable as we will show further in the implementation section.
-In the following, we prove that, similarly to its classical version, the projected scheme \eqref{eq: proj exp Runge} has stiff order two, up to the DLRA modelling error $\varepsilon_r$.
+The main convergence theorem relies heavily on Lemma~\ref{lemma: expansion of the projected flow}, but is similar in spirit to the proof of Theorem~\ref{theorem: convergence of exponential Runge}.

-\begin{theorem}[Projected exponential Runge convergence] Assume $\cG$ sufficiently many times Fréchet differentiable in a strip along the exact solution and that Assumption \ref{ass:DLRA assumptions} is satisfied.
-Then, the error after one step of the projected exponential Runge scheme started at $Y_0 \in \Mr$ with $c_2 > 0$, and $X(t_n)$ be the solution to the full problem \eqref{eq:full problem}.
+\begin{theorem}[Projected exponential Runge convergence] Assume $\cG$ sufficiently many times Fréchet differentiable in a strip along the exact solution and Assumption \ref{ass:DLRA assumptions} satisfied.
+Let $Y_n^{\mathrm{R}}$ be the $n$-th step of the projected exponential Runge scheme started at $Y_0 \in \Mr$ with $c_2 > 0$, and $X(t_n)$ be the solution to the full problem \eqref{eq:full problem}.
 Then, under Assumption~\ref{ass:DLRA assumptions} for $h \leq h_0$, the error verifies